 NYLA Conference Program Archive

-NYLA e-Institute Webinars provide professional development that is as close as your computer.
+NYLA Webinars provide professional development that is as close as your computer.

 Developing Leaders Program

-Have you recently attended a SSL program that qualifies for CTLE credit?
-Please fill out a transcript request and scan and email it to firstname.lastname@example.org to ensure you receive CTLE credit.
-If the NYLA office does not receive your transcrit request you will not receive CTLE credit for the workshops you have attended.
+If you attended a program that qualifies for CTLE Credit: Please fill out a transcript request and scan and email it to email@example.com to ensure you receive CTLE credit.
+If the NYLA office does not receive your transcript request you will not receive CTLE credit for the workshops you have attended for $10.
+These CTLE credits will also appear in your NYLA Account under "Personal Details" and then under the "CE Transcript" section..

 Submitting Proposals to Conduct Professional Development Workshops

-NYLA accepts proposals from subject-area experts who wish to conduct workshops at our Annual Conference or our Regional Institutes.
+NYLA accepts proposals from subject-area experts who wish to conduct workshops at our Annual Conference or Professional Development Webinars throughout the year.
 More information is available on our workshop proposal page.

 State Education Requirements